taorems/sphinx_doc/_sources/index.rst.txt

    api
    frontend

 This is a test site.
+The purpose of this site is to test the documentation of the web application and the autodocumentation of the code.

 Indices and tables
 ==================